inductiva/docs/docs/use-local-task-runner/sections/section3.md

+---
-# Step 3: Stop the Local Task-Runner
+title: Step 3 - Stop the Local Task-Runner
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 To stop the task-runner Docker container, press `Ctrl+C`.

 Note that this does **not** terminate the associated machine group.
 To shut it down, use the Inductiva CLI: